Trauma therapy + EMDR for adults and couples in Virginia

 EMDR can be offered in weekly sessions or in a focused intensive format.
 Intensives are ideal if you’re feeling stuck, want to make meaningful progress quickly, or have a specific issue you’re ready to address.
 You can learn more about my EMDR intensive offerings here.

-• If you’re not using insurance, you have the right to a Good Faith Estimate that outlines the expected cost of services.
+If you’re not using insurance, you have the right to a Good Faith Estimate that outlines the expected cost of services.
 You’ll receive one before your first session.
 Learn more at cms.gov/nosurprises.

 Therapy is an investment in your well-being, and finding the right clinician is important.
-I offer a free 15-minute phone consultation so we can connect, answer your questions, and make sure it feels like the right fit.
+I offer a free 15-minute phone consultation so we can make sure it feels like a fit.
+(You’re also welcome to skip the consult and schedule your first session.)

 Click Schedule an Appointment to get started, or choose Send a Message if you’d prefer to reach out directly.
 I look forward to hearing from you!